 There is a dust-tight docking seal between the upper and lower sections.
 An access door in the discharger hopper allows the bag to be untied without emissions or spillage.
 Once the bag is untied, flow begins and this door is closed.
 Pneumatically operated bag base massagers have been fitted to the lower half of the discharger at Skretting.
 They are there to deal with any products that are poor flowing or which have become compacted during transit.
 It is these base massagers that make it essential that the two sections of the discharger are locked together.

-The model T5 discharger boasts the same spring loaded side tension arms as all other models in the range.
+The model T5 discharger boasts the same spring-loaded side tension arms as all other models in the range.
 These raise the bulk bag as it empties helping to ensure complete discharge on one hand and preventing the neck of the bag sagging into the conveyor below on the other.

 Skretting is the UK’s and Ireland’s largest aquaculture feeds producer and leads the market with innovative feeds and feeding expertise.
-It is part of the Nutreco group of companies who collectively operate in 22 countries, employ 12,000 people and have a global turnover of €3.8 million.
+It is part of the Nutreco group of companies that collectively operate in 22 countries, employ 12,000 people and have a global turnover of €3.8 million.

 |Top section with full bag is returned to discharger||Bag discharger mounted with full bag|